ismaberra/goalguard/README.md

 https://github.com/vita-epfl/goalguard/assets/83677158/0fdaa3ba-9b09-4694-9bb6-016685af3419

-Once the body joints are extracted, we need to use "CSV_zeros.ipynb" to handle zeros.
+Once the body joints are extracted, we need to use "Body joint coordinates Extraction/CSV_zeros.ipynb" to handle zeros.
 Occasionally, the model used for pose estimation does not detect certain body parts that may be obscured, setting 'x' and 'y' to 0.0 but not the certainty score (which is just very low).
 The "CSV_zeros.ipynb" script addresses this issue by setting the certainty scores of keypoints positioned at [0.0, 0.0] to zero.
 We applied this algorithm to all the CSV files.

 Here is an example of a zero, the row concerns the left hand that is hidden by the body of the player :

 <img width="300" alt="Capture d’écran 2024-06-16 à 20 44 27" src="https://github.com/vita-epfl/goalguard/assets/83677158/34bfb08a-d693-4993-ba0b-d7a18311f8c1">
 <img width="461" alt="Capture d’écran 2024-06-16 à 20 53 52" src="https://github.com/vita-epfl/goalguard/assets/83677158/10afdfc0-62e6-4c6f-9801-f38454b61c7e">

-Finally, if the original videos were not at 30fps (e.g., 25fps), we need to use the "25_to_30_fps.ipynb" script on the output folder.
+Finally, if the original videos were not at 30fps (e.g., 25fps), we need to use the "Body joint coordinates Extraction/25_to_30_fps.ipynb" script on the output folder.
 This algorithm uses interpolation techniques to extend a folder of 25 CSV files to 30 CSV files.
 We applied this algorithm to the real-life videos.

 After completing all these steps, the final dataset will be ready for model processing.
 Additionally, you need to provide a CSV file with a table containing 2 columns and m+1 rows (where m represents the number of videos).
 The first column should contain the names of the results, and the second column should contain the labels (TR: Top Right, TC: Top Center, TL: Top Left, BR: Bottom Right, BC: Bottom Center, BL: Bottom Left).